Asad-noob69/Red-Bus-API/readme.md

 **Overview**
 ------------

-The **Red-Bus API** provides information about routes, including start and end points, distances, waypoints, and geographic coordinates in KARACHI.
+The **Red-Bus API** provides information about routes, including start and end points, distances, waypoints, and geographic coordinates in **KARACHI**.
 It is a simple REST API designed to help developers integrate bus route information into their applications.

 This API is free to use for anyone!